 Publishing is used for view-only, passive collaborators, like company-wide visibility or embedding on your public-facing website.
 Publishing doesn't require viewers to have an Account.
 You can publish view-only Event Calendars, Briefs and Forms, as well as export to spreadsheet, PDF and calendars.

 When publishing, you can restrict access to permit viewing only by current employees at your company.
 This is accomplished by enabling Single sign-on (SSO).

 EventGeek is organized in an Org > Team > Event model.

 - Orgs are the top-level.
 All Members, Teams and Events belong to one (and, currently, only one) Org.

 - Members are users.
 All users must be Org Members.
-Users can also be Team Members or Event Staff.
+Users can also be designated as either Team Members or Event Staff.
 Event Staff have different levels of Access (Full, Limited or None) to Events.